 The surrounding nations feel sufficiently threatened that they have pursued costly missile defense systems to protect themselves.
 The U.S. must ensure that it can defend its assets and personnel in the region, as well as those of its allies, against the multi-layered aerial threat posed by Iran and its proxies’ rockets, increasingly precise cruise and ballistic missiles, and drones.
 The multi-layered Iranian threat necessitates that all U.S. bases and units in the region, Israel, and the Gulf states deploy permanent, day and night, all-weather, 360-degree multi-layered air and missile defenses to defend against short and long-range threats.
 The U.S. should seek to collaborate with Israel on new missile defense innovations and ensure that as new technologies emerge, they are shared with other regional partners as well.

-Finally, the U.S. should advocate for the extension of the Iranian ballistic missile development restrictions contained in U.N.
+Finally, the U.S. must advocate for the extension of the Iranian ballistic missile development restrictions contained in U.N.
 Security Council Resolution 2231, which would keep barriers in place against Iran legally acquiring ballistic missile components and related equipment from eager sellers.
 Although Iran has systematically flouted the provisions of the resolution by continuing to advance its ballistic missile program and carrying out repeat test-launches, the resolution has utility in preventing other countries from openly abetting Iran’s ballistic missile program.
-The U.S. should wage a full-scale diplomatic offensive ahead of the expiration to secure the extension of 2231’s ballistic missile provisions.
+The U.S. should wage a full-scale diplomatic offensive ahead of the October 2023 expiration to secure the extension of 2231’s ballistic missile provisions.